In the Blind Spot

-In the Blind Spot (Im toten Winkel) is a 2023 German drama thriller film directed and written by Ayşe Polat.
+In the Blind Spot (Im toten Winkel) is a 2023 German mystery thriller film directed and written by Ayşe Polat.
 Starring Katja Bürkle, Ahmet Varlı, Çağla Yurga and Aybi Era, the film is about Melek, a 7–year–old Turkish girl and her father Zafer, who are drawn into a complex net of conspiracy, paranoia and generational trauma.
 It is selected in Encounter at the 73rd Berlin International Film Festival, where it had its world premiere on 19 February 2023.

 Synopsis

 In a remote Kurdish village, in northeastern Turkey, a documentary is shot by German film crew.
 They spot an old woman performing ritual to memory of her missing son.
 In the village, Melek, a 7-year-old Turkish girl lives, whose nanny is the Kurdish translator of the film crew.
 Zafer, her father works for an ominous group.
 When she apparently get haunted by unknown power, he gets caught between loyalty to them and fear for his family's well-being.
-This eventually developes into a ruinous force.
+This eventually develops into a ruinous force.
 The film unravels a complex net of conspiracy, paranoia and generational trauma.